tcabayan/GoogleBooks-Search/README.md

 npm start
 ```

 Your app should now be running on <http://localhost:3000>.
-The Express server should intercept any AJAX requests from the client.
+You can now search for your book of choice using the search engine and save any book that seems interesting to you!
 ​
 ## On Heroku: